bunnybooboo/learning-path/rust/rust-essentials/notes.md

 If you use the attribute `#[test]` the code will run only when a test is invoked.
 If it's compiled as normal then the test will not even be included in the resulting code.

 A test will always pass unless you also add the `assert_eq!([actual], [expected]);` macro, which forces a panic unless the result is exact as the enclosed assertion.

+In cargo you can create an executable project which is known as a 'crate'.
+This is done with `mylib`, i.e. `cargo new mylib`.
+This will add `src` directory with a `lib.rs` file which holds a test template.
+You can edit this file then run your tests in parallel using `cargo test`.